 And if you’re not a natural accounting whiz (few among us are), it’s worth it to sign up for business accounting software so that you can easily track your sales and expenses.

-Opening an Etsy store is logistically simple, thanks to the platform’s user-friendly interface and abundance of internal resources, like their comprehensive seller handbook.
-But it’s after launching your store that the real work begins.
+Starting an Etsy store is logistically simple, thanks to the platform’s user-friendly interface and abundance of internal resources, like their comprehensive seller handbook.
+But it’s after opening an Etsy shop that the real work begins.
 Don’t be discouraged if your store opens to little (or no) traffic.
 Just like brand-new brick-and-mortar stores, it can take time for your Etsy shop to build up a fan base.
-Vojinovic says:
+As Vojinovic says: